Skip to main content

 • 1 - revoked

-• [type: date DDMMYYYY]: if current date past expiration date, the claim is considered expired and is not accepted anymore
+• <valid until> [type: date DDMMYYYY]: if current date past expiration date, the claim is considered expired and is not accepted anymore

 EXAMPLE: Claim Registration Data [Receipt]